Thank you for getting involved with this project.

-This is the approach many of the non-dev F5 teams take because it is super-effective.
-Bonus points for collections that address differences in APIs between versions of BIG-IP.
+And you get bonus points for collections that address differences in APIs between versions of BIG-IP.

 Using the modules is the best way to iron out bugs.
 Using the modules in the way that you expect them to work is a great way to find bugs.

 During the development process, F5 writes tests with specific user personas in mind.
 Your usage patterns may not reflect those personas.